Skip to content

 Wait until your dog barks a little, then gently say “Quiet” or “Shhh.”
 When they stop barking, even for a few seconds, say “Good dog!” and give a treat.
 This helps your dog learn that being quiet gets them rewards.
 Practice a few minutes every day until they learn.

-Don’t reward barking
+4. Don’t reward barking

-If your dog barks and you give attention—like petting, talking, or giving treats—they’ll think barking works.
+If your dog barks and you give attention, like petting, talking, or giving treats, they’ll think barking works.
 Instead, ignore the barking.
 Turn away or walk out of the room.
 Only give attention when your dog is calm and quiet.
 This teaches them that quiet behavior is better.

-Distract them
+5. Distract them

 If your dog barks at people, animals, or sounds outside, try closing the window or using a white noise machine.
 Give them a chew toy or treat puzzle to focus on something else.
 Distraction helps them forget what was bothering them.

-Practice commands
+6. Practice commands

 Training builds better behavior.
 Teach simple commands like “Sit,” “Stay,” and “Come.”
 These help your dog listen to you more and stay calm.
 Practice in short, fun sessions and always give praise or treats for good behavior.

-Stay calm
+7. Stay calm and consistent

 Yelling can make your dog more excited or scared, which leads to more barking.
 Instead, stay calm and speak in a low, steady voice.
 Dogs react to your tone and energy, so being calm helps them feel safe.